Yanomy/yanomy.github.io/docs/assets/posts/2023-06-27-the-pillars-of-staff-engineering.md

   - Career
   - Staff Engineer
   - Coaching
-  - 「The Staff Engineer's Path」
+  - The Staff Engineer's Path
 ---

 If we unpack the staff engineer role, there are 3 pillars: